w3c/webrtc-rtptransport/explainer-use-case-2.md

 # Custom Congestion Control Use Case

+## Extended use cases

+Custom congestion control enables the following WebRTC Extended Use Cases (are there any?)

-## Use case description
+## Detailed use case description

-In this use case, congestion control can be done by the application, but by doing custom bandwidth estimation and custom pacing and probing.
+In this use case, congestion control can be done by the application, by doing custom bandwidth estimation and custom pacing and probing.

-## Goals
+## API requirements

-Enable applications to do custom bandwidth estimation by enabling them to:
+Applications can do custom bandwidth estimation via:
-- Have access to information about when RTP packets are sent and how large they are.
+- Access to information about when RTP packets are sent and how large they are.
-- Have access to information about when congestion control feedback (ack messages) are received, which per-packet information about when they were received.
+- Access to information about when congestion control feedback (ack messages) are received, and per-packet information about when they were received.
-- Have access to information used by L4S.
+- Access to information used by L4S.
-- Know when a packet sent by the application is not sent, and why.
+- Knowledge of when an application packet is not sent, and why.
-- Efficiently control when packets are sent, in order to do custom pacing and probing.
+- Efficient control of when packets are sent, in order to do custom pacing and probing.

-## Key use-cases

 ## API Outline